Table of Contents

 So now users have a choice of AMP modes: “Classic” (this was the only one available in a previous version), “Paired” and “Native”.
 You can now reuse your theme’s templates and styles in “Paired” and “Native” modes.

-The “Native” mode addresses multiple concerns that had been arising around AMP over years, such as removes headache of tinkering with default styling configuration and eliminates the need to use a separate /amp URL since you are able to use a canonical URL for an AMP version.
+The “Native” mode addresses multiple concerns that had been arising around AMP over years, such as removes the headache of tinkering with default styling configuration and eliminates the need to use a separate /amp URL since you are able to use a canonical URL for an AMP version.

-The “Paired” mode also enables you to use native theme’s templates and styles.
-It allows validation handling using automatic sanitization acceptance for any new validation error and also gives you an option to disable admin bar on AMP pages.
+The “Paired” mode also enables you to use native theme templates and styles.
+It allows AMP validation handling using automatic sanitization acceptance for any new validation error and also gives you an option to disable the admin bar on AMP pages.
 When this mode is enabled, it adds two new menus for storing validated URLs and validation errors (that can actually be automatically handled).
 This mode still generates corresponding AMP URLs.